Finite-time blowup in a parabolic-parabolic-elliptic chemotaxis model involving indirect signal production: Energy bounded below by sublinear dissipation rate

-Motivated by Winkler~\cite{Winkler2013}, we shall estimate the integral $\int_\Omega uv$ by separately considering the inner region $B_\rho$ and the outer region $\Omega\setminus B_\rho$.
-Additionally, we incorporate decoupling techniques from Cao and Fuest~\cite{Cao2024}, which assist us to convert the mixed term into an interior $L^2$--estimate for the Laplacian of the chemical concentration $v$.
+We incorporate decoupling techniques from Cao and Fuest~\cite{Cao2025}, which assist us to convert the mixed term $\int_\Omega uv$ into an interior $L^2$--estimate for the Laplacian of the chemical concentration $v$.
+We will handle quadratic zeroth-order terms later.